BoeingFever/ELK-Cluster-Setup/README.md

 Image is from https://logz.io/blog/deploying-redis-elk/, to know more about ELK or how to set up ELK stack in different ways, you can visit the website and find quite a number of useful blog posts there.
 <br><br>

-2 Sample docker-compose files here to help you quickly start Elasticsearch cluster and Redis cluster on the same host.
+There is 1 sample docker-compose file and all config files necessary here to help you quickly start Elasticsearch cluster and Redis cluster on your  current Linux vm.

+#### **To start the whole stack locally on your current Linux VM, just download all the config files to the appropriate directory (please refer to `volumes` setting on docker-compose file), and start up that single sample docker-compose file, simple.**

 There are some configurations left as comments in the application config files, just for my future easy reference, you can ignore them.

 **If you need to separate Elasticsearch or Redis nodes on multiple hosts, you need to adjust the config.
 I made notes on the comments which you can take as reference**.
-- You need to split the sample docker-compose content, 1 docker-compose file on each host.
+- You need to split the sample docker-compose content into each docker-compose file on each Linux VM.
 - Please read the comments on docker-compose files and config files of each applications, and adjust the setting to fit your environment.

-# ELK Cluster Setup (docker-compose)
+# ELK Cluster Setup
-**By starting up the sample `Elasticsearch_docker-compose`, all Elasticsearch nodes would start locally and  automatically form cluster and other miscellaneous app would also start locally**
+**By starting up the sample `docker-compose`, all Elasticsearch nodes would start locally and  automatically form cluster and other miscellaneous app would also start locally**

 You would better have prior basic knowledge of docker-compose, ELK components configurations (filebeat, logstash, elasticsearch, kibana) and redis.